Dog Bite Attorneys Serving Arizona

 If you are bitten by a dog in Arizona, it is important that you obtain the contact information of the owner immediately.
 It is also critical that you determine whether the dog is up to date on its rabies vaccinations.
 If there are any witnesses to the attack, it is important to obtain their contact information because it may be beneficial down the road.
 If you do wish to bring a dog bite case against the owner, be sure to do so in accordance with Arizona’s statute of limitations.
 While you may bring a lawsuit against a person within the statute’s 2-year limit, you may benefit further from taking action within 1 year in accordance with the state’s strict liability statute.
 If you fail to take action within 2 years allotted by the state for personal injury matters, you may be barred from taking legal action against the liable party.

 If you are the innocent victim of a dog bite in Arizona, it is important to consider your legal options.
 The attorneys at Weintraub & Weintraub can effectively assess your case and help you recover compensation for your medical bills, lost wages, emotional distress, and more.
 Our firm has decades of experience guiding clients through each step of the personal injury claims process.
-Contact Weintraub & Weintraub today for quality legal representation.
+Contact our dog bite attorneys today for quality legal representation.